krazydanny/laravel-repository/README.md

 **How it works?**

-Model or Query results are always stored in cache and database.
+Models are always stored in cache and database.

 **Use cases**